rust-random/book/src/crates-gen.md

 `rand_core` as well as a number of cryptography libraries.
 It is not intended for usage outside of low-level libraries.

-In some cases, particularly when targetting WASM, end-users may need to configure this crate.
+In some cases, particularly when targeting WASM, end-users may need to configure this crate.
 Consult the [`getrandom`] documentation for the relevant version.

 ## CPU Jitter

-The [`rand_jitter`] crate implements a CPU-jitter-based entropy harvestor which may be used to provide an alternative source of entropy where a high-resolution CPU timer is available.
+The [`rand_jitter`] crate implements a CPU-jitter-based entropy harvester which may be used to provide an alternative source of entropy where a high-resolution CPU timer is available.

-It should be noted that CPU-jitter harvestors [may be prone to side-channel attacks](https://github.com/rust-random/rand/issues/699) and that this implementation is quite slow (due to conservative estimates of entropy gained per step).
+It should be noted that CPU-jitter harvesters [may be prone to side-channel attacks](https://github.com/rust-random/rand/issues/699) and that this implementation is quite slow (due to conservative estimates of entropy gained per step).